 There is an existing dedicated 30 m wide service road right-of-way on the land to the north, which is currently used for parking for the Picture Butte Auction Market.
-The internal road network will connect to this service road in the northwest corner of the subject site to provide access to Highway 25.
+This road right-of-way should be extended south to create a continuous service road that parallels Highway 25 and provides access to the commercial highway lots.
+A looping internal roadway will allow for 6 rows of industrial lots that front onto the local roadways running east and west and one block of industrial lots that front onto a local roadway running north and south.
 The most northly internal roadway could eventually be extended to the east if the adjacent land is ever developed.
 To ensure smooth flow of traffic and easy access to individual lots by truck and trailers, interior roads should have a minimum 20-metre right-of-way.